rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

-ls # list all files in current directory ls .. # list all files in one directory above unzip 2bRAD.zip rm 2bRAD.zip # IMPORTANT: removing files from the command line is permanent!!!!
+ls # list all files in current directory ls .. # list all files in one directory above unzip 2bRAD.zip ls -lht # view all files with details and in order by when they were modified, with human-readable file sizes rm 2bRAD.zip # IMPORTANT: removing files from the command line is permanent!!!!
 There is no trash zless T36R59_I93_S27_L006_R1_sub12M.fastq.gz # press 'q' to exit
 ```